chuckremes/ruby-io/FAQ.md

 8. How does the library yield and resume so many Fibers?

     A. The library takes advantage of a lesser-used feature of Ruby Fibers called `transfer`.
 Ruby Fibers that use `Fiber.yield` and `Fiber#resume` are considered semi-coroutines.
 They are semi-coroutines because there is a parent/child relationship between the yielder and the resumer.
 Any fiber that is resumed *must* yield back to the fiber that resumed it originally.
 This behavior is insufficient to support the description above regarding how the async support works.
-Instead, we rely on `Fiber#transfer` which transforms Ruby's Fibers into a full-fledge coroutine.
+Instead, we rely on `Fiber#transfer` which transforms Ruby's Fibers into a full-fledge stackful coroutine.
 A regular coroutine can call into other Fibers/coroutines and does not need to yield back to its original caller.

     For a good discussion on this topic, see [this 2014 paper on distinguishing coroutines and fibers](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4024.pdf).

 9. `Fiber#transfer` sounds interesting; is there a disadvantage to its use?

     A. Unfortunately, the great power provided by `Fiber#transfer` has some drawbacks.
 There is a [4 year old bug in the Matz Ruby Interpreter](https://bugs.ruby-lang.org/issues/9664) that prevents a Fiber from calling `Fiber.yield` or `Fiber#resume` once that fiber has ever called `Fiber#transfer`.
 This used to work in Ruby 1.9 so the hope is that eventually it will be fixed.
 This bug prevents transferred fibers from using external iterators (what we call `Enumerator`) from being used.
-An `Enumerator` uses a Fiber internally to yield successful elements of an `Enumerable` object via `Fiber.yield` and `Fiber#resume`.
+An `Enumerator` uses a Fiber internally to yield successive elements of an `Enumerable` object via `Fiber.yield` and `Fiber#resume`.

     Additionally, the bug mentioned above also exists in Jruby, TruffleRuby, and Rubinius.
 They all conform so closely to the Matz Ruby Interpreter that they even allow the same bugs!